MileHacker Logo

 Requirements & Rental

 • Requirements: Non-EU citizens must carry a valid national driving license and an International Driving Permit (IDP) simultaneously.
-Minimum driving age is 18, but most rental companies need drivers to be 21 or 25, often with a young driver surcharge.
+Minimum driving age is 18, but most rental companies need drivers to be 21 or 25, typically with a young driver surcharge.

 • Car Rental: Major international rental companies (Hertz, Avis, Europcar, Sixt, Enterprise) operate at Bologna Airport (BLQ), Rimini Airport (RMI), and in larger cities.
 DiscoverCars.com for booking.